 One dark February night in 1992, the skinny teenaged version of Mr. Money Mustache was sitting alone on the La-Z boy chair in his parents’ living room, staring out the window in a severely depressed funk.
 I had just been dumped by my first girlfriend.
-Lacking in any past experience, I felt it was the end of the world.
-There was nothing to do besides shed tears of teenage angst to the soundtrack of tragic Pearl Jam songs.
+Lacking any past experience, I felt it was the end of the world.
+There was nothing to do besides shed tears of teenage angst to a soundtrack of groaning Pearl Jam songs.

-I needed something to take my mind off of the incredible loss.
-So I started combing my parents’ bookshelf for something to read.
-Deep in a remote recess of the shelf, behind the dry Art History books and bizarre Jungian psychology tomes, a much smaller and more approachable book materialized.
+I needed something to take my mind off of this incredible loss, so I started combing my parents’ bookshelf for something to read.
+Deep in a remote recess of the shelf, behind the dry Art History books and bizarre tomes of Jungian psychology, a much smaller and more approachable book materialized.

-Looking back almost 20 years later, I feel certain that the book must have been ‘Stashed there by a future me, just as Biff traveled back in time to give a Sports Almanac to the teenaged version of himself in Back to the Future II, to ensure a drastically more successful life for himself.
-This tiny and simplistic and charmingly outdated book from the 1950s completely changed my life.
+Looking back decades later, I now feel certain that this book must have been ‘Stashed there by a future me, just as Biff traveled back in time to give a Sports Almanac to the teenaged version of himself in Back to the Future II, to ensure a drastically more successful life for himself.
+Because this tiny and simplistic and charmingly outdated book from the 1950s completely changed my life.
 And now, Junior Mustaches, I get to share it with you.

 Things don’t work like that here in Mr. Money Mustache territory.
 Here, it’s time for the Pessimists to shut up and learn from the Optimists.
-And for me, my 20 year history of shockingly self-fulfilling optimism goes back to that initial late night spent reading Dr. Schwartz’s little book.
+And for me, my entire adult life’s history of shockingly self-fulfilling optimism goes back to that initial late night spent reading Dr. Schwartz’s little book.

-As you read through, these wickedly memorable phrases continue in abundance.
+As you read through, these quaint yet curiously memorable phrases continue in abundance.
 You’ll find yourself repeating Dr. Schwartz’s classic 1950s one-liners to your unsuccessful friends, only half in jest, as you try to explain your own phenomenal success after the pairing of David J. Schwartz, and his contemporary counterpart Mr. Money Mustache.

 In the early chapters, your mind is described as a Thought Factory which employs two Foremen: Mr. Triumph and Mr. Defeat.